-The second webinar in the Rethinking of MA Webinar Series will examine MA in Japanese contemporary architecture.
-Manabu Chiba, Professor of Tokyo University and Principal of Chiba Manabu Architects, will share his views about the role of MA in the design of contemporary public space, where MA is translated as “Relationship/Distance between people."
-Together, the speakers will explore how the idea of MA has shaped Chiba’s approach to designing Japan’s public architecture and community environments and his philosophy for teaching the next generation of Japanese architects.
-The webinar will conclude with an audience Q&A.
+The second webinar in the Rethinking of MA Webinar Series examines MA in Japanese contemporary architecture.
+Manabu Chiba, Professor of Tokyo University and Principal of Chiba Manabu Architects, shares his views about the role of MA in the design of contemporary public space, where MA is translated as “Relationship/Distance between people."
+Together, the speakers explore how the idea of MA has shaped Chiba’s approach to designing Japan’s public architecture and community environments and his philosophy for teaching the next generation of Japanese architects.
+The webinar concludes with an audience Q&A.

 Professor Manabu Chiba is a professor at the Graduate School of Architecture, Faculty of Engineering, the University of Tokyo.
 He is also principal architect at Chiba Manabu Architects, with designs ranging from residential and commercial to office buildings, many of which have won Japanese architectural competitions.

 His numerous national and international awards have included the JIA (The Japan Institute of Architects) Award for Best Young Architect (1998), AIJ (Architectural Institute of Japan) Award for Best Architectural Design (2009), the Awards of Merit/2013 UNESCO ASIA-Pacific Heritage Awards for Cultural Heritage Conservation and the 2019 Prix Versailles World Special Prize Interior Restaurant Award.